 It is fantasy that we can grow all our nation's motor fuel.
-Yes, we have lots of land, but not much of it is suitable to corn, and corn has lots of uses other than getting Mom to the mall.
+Yes, the U.S. has lots of land, but not much of it is suitable to corn, and corn has lots of uses other than getting Mom to the mall.
 Even assuming good weather—and further assuming perfectly compliant farmers, and that it doesn't take more oil to make ethanol than it saves, and that the world finds something else to feed its chickens and hogs and cattle—most estimates agree that even the entire U.S. corn crop could provide less than 20 percent of the nation's oil needs.
 That's not insignificant, but simply inflating the nation's car tires to the proper pressure and boosting the fuel efficiency a bit would save as much and at much lower cost.

 Corn ethanol would be a poor oil substitute even if it were available in reliably large amounts.
-It costs more to make and to buy than gasoline, and at best it returns only modest energy savings compared to gasoline and real but modest benefits in tenns of air pollution and greenhouse gas emissions.
+It costs more to make and to buy than gasoline, and at best it returns only modest energy savings compared to gasoline and real but modest benefits in terms of air pollution and greenhouse gas emissions.

 The last are important, of course, but some of us are more concerned that becoming the Saudi Arabia of corn ethanol might pose other, local environmental costs.
 Corn is one of the most energy-intensive and water-intensive crops there is.
 Planting more of it means more land farmed, and farmed harder, with the risk of topsoil loss and lakes filled with mud or turned into algae soup by excess nutrients washed into them from fields.
 And while oil refining pollutes, too, the effects of corn cultivation, while relatively benign, affect vastly more land—and sea.
-In July it was reported that the summertime "dead zone" of oxygen depletion in the Gulf of Mexico is expected to reach its largest extent ever; scientists speculate that the ethanol-driven increase in com production may explain it.
+In July it was reported that the summertime "dead zone" of oxygen depletion in the Gulf of Mexico is expected to reach its largest extent ever; scientists speculate that the ethanol-driven increase in corn production may explain it.

 The credit, which has been renewed periodically ever since, and extends in its present form until 2010, is 51 cents per gallon of ethanol used.
 The subsidy was intended to help stimulate demand until the ethanol industry could get on its feet.
 That was nearly 30 years ago, and the industry has yet to take a step without a helping hand.
 The credit's backers argue that some subsidy is still needed because it still costs more to process the stuff than it does to process gasoline, but that is a better argument for not making it at all.

 Cheaper ethanol can be had.
 The problem is that the people who make it don't belong to the Farm Bureau.
 Brazil's tropical climate allows that nation to produce ethanol from sugar cane, which is cheaper than corn ethanol, packs more energy punch per gallon and is easier on the environment, assuming farmers don't clear forests to grow it.
-Alas for motorists.
-Congress during President Jimmy Carter's administration slapped a tariff on imported ethanol to protect the infant industry in this country.
+Alas for motorists, Congress during President Jimmy Carter's administration slapped a tariff on imported ethanol to protect the infant industry in this country.
 At 54 cents a gallon, the tariff prices Brazilian ethanol out of the U.S. market.

 Both Illinois U.S. senators voted last year to extend the tariff, arguing that imports are not needed because "domestic ethanol production is sufficient and expanding."
 Expanding?
-Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and spared strenuous competition from leaner producers.
+Bloated might be more accurate, considering that it has been crammed with price subsidies and tax subsidies and artificial demand in the form of mandated blends and thus spared strenuous competition from leaner producers.

 In the case of motor fuels, however, the much-hoped-for clean and efficient future, if it comes at all, will not come for many years.
 Cellulosic ethanol technologies have been tinkered with for 30 years and are more expensive to make at present than their corn-based cousin—which is why there is not one commercial-scale cellulosic plant in operation.
 As Robert Bryce writes in Slate, the online magazine, cellulosic ethanol is like the tooth fairy: Many people believe in it, but no one actually sees it.

 As the solution to Illinois grain farmers' chronic economic droughts, ethanol also promises more than it delivers.
 Corn ethanol has been described as "almost a religion" in the Midwest.
-That exaggerates, but ethanol has been greeted by many as manna from heaven (well, from Decatur, where corn processing giant ADM is located), sent to sustain fanners exiled in the financial desert.
+That exaggerates, but ethanol has been greeted by many as manna from heaven (well, from Decatur, where corn processing giant ADM is located), sent to sustain farmers exiled in the financial desert.
 Ethanol is now a major new market for corn—distilleries consume a fifth of the country's corn crop, and a big part of that is grown in Illinois—which for a time pushed corn prices above $4 a bushel.

 That set farmers to making corn while the sun shines.
 The state's farmers planted a record 13.2 million acres of corn this year.
 Whether this will prove wise remains to be seen.
 High prices seldom survive after the harvest of a big planting, and storing and moving such great piles of the stuff is always a challenge.
 But farmers are famously hopeful people—who else but an optimist would invest in real estate in rural counties?

 The corn market in this country is not a creature of the free market but of Congress.
-Anew five-year farm bill, now being cobbled together by federal lawmakers, has implications for the corn ethanol market.
+A new five-year farm bill, now being cobbled together by federal lawmakers, has implications for the corn ethanol market.
 The previous bill, approved in 2002, included provisions for alternative, farm-based energy grants and loans for research and pilot projects, but the biggest prop it provided to corn ethanol was the Commodity Title, which kept the price of corn low by encouraging overproduction.